hmahmood2351/hmahmood2351/README.md

 Interested in technology as a whole.
 In particular and currently, concerning the fields of **Networking**, **Automation**, and the **Cloud**.
 However I can say that I do retain an interest for Sysadmin work, Linux, Security, Wireless, and Design (might as well list the whole protocol stack while I'm at it, right?).

-Currently studying for: the CCNA, and playing around with the Azure platform and automation tools in my spare time.
+Currently studying for: the CCNP, and playing around with the Azure platform and automation tools in my spare time.

 Not working in IT (yet!).
 Looking to break into the industry.